bioshazard/mlops-argo-mlflow/README.md

 ### Presetup

 The scripts will alert you if this isn't done prior, but be prepared to create a service account at https://console.cloud.google.com/iam-admin/serviceaccounts with permissions sufficient to query from BigQuery, then create an API Key and save the private key data as `gapp_creds.json` in the repo root.
+Tested on k8s v1.23.6 with matching `kubectl` version.

 ### Setup